-We develop a capital plan and conduct routine capital management activities in compliance with internal limits and operating targets that are established for each regulatory capital ratio.
-These limits and targets are intended to meet both regulatory and market expectations, while also ensuring an efficient return to shareholders.
+We develop a capital plan and conduct routine capital management activities in compliance with internal limits and operating targets that we establish for each regulatory capital ratio.
+The intent of these limits and targets is to meet both regulatory and market expectations, while also ensuring an efficient return to shareholders.
 We set these internal limits and targets to comply with the U.S. Basel III minimums, which include applicable buffer requirements.
-Effective October 1, 2020, the static Capital Conservation Buffer ("CCB") of 2.5% was replaced by a dynamic Stress Capital Buffer ("SCB") requirement based on the projected losses under the supervisory severely adverse scenario of each firm subject to CCAR plus four quarters of planned common stock dividends, subject to a floor of 2.5%.
+Effective October 1, 2020, the static Capital Conservation Buffer ("CCB") of 2.5% was replaced by a firm-specific risk sensitive Stress Capital Buffer ("SCB") requirement based on the projected losses under the supervisory severely adverse scenario of each firm subject to CCAR plus four quarters of planned common stock dividends, subject to a floor of 2.5%.
 Refer to the related discussion in the "Stress Capital Buffer" section of this report.

 In light of the heightened uncertainty related to the COVID-19 pandemic and associated lockdowns, the FRB took certain actions to preserve capital at banks.
 Among those actions, the FRB imposed certain limitations on firms for the third and fourth quarters of 2020, including mandatory suspension of share repurchases and limiting common stock dividends to existing rates and the average quarterly net income over the prior four quarters.
 The FRB modified its limitations on capital distributions for the first and second quarters of 2021 such that firms that participate in CCAR, like us, may resume share repurchases provided that the aggregate of share repurchases and common stock dividends for the applicable quarter did not exceed average quarterly net income for the trailing four quarters.
-In January 2021, our board of directors authorized us to repurchase up to \$750 million of our common stock beginning in the first quarter of 2021.
-Our 2020 Capital Plan includes maintaining quarterly common dividends of \$0.39 per common share through the SCB window period ending third quarter 2021.
-In March 2021, the FRB announced that the current capital distribution limitations will end on June 30, 2021 for firms, like us, that are on a two-year cycle and not subject to supervisory stress testing this year.
+Beginning July 1, 2021, the FRB lifted the temporary additional restrictions on capital distributions and authorized firms, like us, that are on a two-year cycle and not subject to supervisory stress testing this year to make capital distributions that are consistent with the regulatory capital rules, including normal restrictions under the FRB stress capital buffer framework.
+In addition, we temporarily suspended share repurchases in connection with entering into the agreement to acquire Investors, and are poised to resume share repurchases after the Investors shareholder vote scheduled for November 19, 2021.
+In January 2021, our board of directors authorized us to repurchase up to \$750 million of our common stock, of which \$655 million is available as of September 30, 2021.
+All future capital distributions are subject to consideration and approval by our board of directors prior to execution.
 The timing and amount of future dividends and share repurchases will depend on various factors, including our capital position, financial performance, risk-weighted assets, capital impacts of strategic initiatives, market conditions and regulatory considerations.
-All future capital distributions are subject to consideration and approval by the board of directors prior to execution.

-Regulations relating to capital planning, regulatory reporting, and SCB requirements applicable to firms like us are subject to ongoing rulemaking and potential further guidance and interpretation by the applicable federal regulators.
+Regulations relating to capital planning, regulatory reporting and SCB requirements applicable to firms like us are subject to ongoing rule-making and potential further guidance and interpretation by the applicable federal regulators.
 We will continue to evaluate the impact of these and any other prudential regulatory changes, including their potential resultant changes in our regulatory and compliance costs and expenses.

-For additional information, see "Business - Regulation and Supervision" in our 2020 Form 10-K and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Capital and Regulatory Matters" in our Form 10-Q for the period ended March 31, 2021.
+For additional information, see "Business - Regulation and Supervision" in our 2020 Form 10-K and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Capital and Regulatory Matters" in our Form 10-Q for the period ended September 30, 2021.